 The Scene: The Bowery Hotel

-If you asked a first date to get a drink with you at a hotel in the Bowery two decades ago, you probably wouldn’t get a second one.
+Two decades ago, if you asked someone on a first date to get a drink with you at a hotel on the Bowery, you probably wouldn’t get a second one.
 That was a different era and a very different Bowery.
 The neighborhood is now home to the Bowery Hotel, a luxe destination where the crackling lobby fireplace sets a tone of classic (but hip) elegance.
-The drinks are a little on the pricey side, but well worth it for the people-watching.
+The cocktails are a little on the pricey side, but well worth it for the people-watching.
 This is where you’ll spot some of the chicest folks downtown, many of whom you may have already seen in magazines or on movie screens—that is, if you can take your eyes off the dazzling hearth.
 335 Bowery (between East 2nd and 3rd Streets), East Village

 The Chill Spot: L.I.C.
 Bar

 In summer, the laid-back Queens staple L.I.C.
 Bar offers weeping willow–shaded outdoor seating; during the colder months, its fireplace pours honey over the restored vintage interior.
 Live music is also a draw here, with shows Saturday, Sunday, Monday, and Wednesday most weeks.
 45-58 Vernon Boulevard, Long Island City

 The small yet well-considered menu will draw you to Black Mountain Wine House in Carroll Gardens, an equally small but well-considered spot.
 The charcuterie and cheese, crostini, and very on-trend fondues impress, but it’s the sheer loveliness of the rustic-though-modern space that will keep you coming back.
 The fireplace is just one of the warm old-school elements that makes this place a cozy must-visit for the colder months.
 415 Union Street, Carroll Gardens